← Back to QuantegyAI

 This course takes the one idea you met at the end of Machine Learning Foundations — a model is a weighted sum trained by gradient descent — and grows it into a deep neural network.
 You will start from a single neuron, stack neurons into layers, watch a network make a forward pass, then train it live: gradient descent, backpropagation, the effect of depth, and the discipline that stops a network from memorizing instead of learning.

-Every module runs entirely in your browser and is genuinely hands-on: you will drag a neuron’s weights and watch its output flip, bend a decision boundary with an activation function, turn a learning-rate dial and see the loss curve dive or explode, step through backprop one gradient at a time, and train a real network on a spiral until it separates the colours.
-Each module also shows the matching Keras / PyTorch code — read-only, so you can recognize it later, with nothing to install now.
-Each ends with a short mastery check; pass it to mark the module complete.
+Every module runs entirely in your browser and is extensively hands-on: you will adjust a neuron’s weights and observe its output change, bend a decision boundary with an activation function, vary the learning rate and observe the loss curve converge or diverge, step through backpropagation one gradient at a time, and train a real network on a spiral dataset until it separates the two classes.
+Each module also presents the corresponding Keras / PyTorch code for later recognition.
+Each module concludes with a short mastery check; passing it marks the module complete.

 The building block